Placental Site Trophoblastic Disease: The Basics

 encontrar mi

 Placental Site Trophoblastic Disease or Tumor (PSTD) is a rare type of Gestational Trophoblastic Disease (GTD).
-Out of 100 cases of GTD, often 1 or 2 are PSTD.
+Out of 100 cases of GTD, about 1 or 2 are PSTD.
 Trophoblasts are cells that are made during the first stage of pregnancy.
 They provide nutrients for the embryo and become part of the placenta.
 In PSTD, the trophoblasts form when the placenta attaches to the uterus.

 Risk Factors